Social media recruitment

 Why Brand Awareness Campaigns Should Be Part of Your Marketing Mix

-3 min read · By Academic Positions · Published 3 years ago
+3 min read · Advice & Insights / Social media recruitment · Published 4 years ago

 Queen’s University Belfast (Queen’s) is a member of the Russell Group of 24 leading UK research-intensive universities, providing world-class education underpinned by world-class research.
 We spoke to Victoria Campbell, campaigns marketing manager and part of the strategic marketing communications team to learn more about how the university promotes its research to increase its brand awareness.
 The interview has been edited for length and clarity.